 - Transfer dough to a floured work surface.
 Gently shape into a rough rectangle.
 Divide into 6 equal portions.
 Working with 1 portion at a time, gather 4 corners to center to create 4 folds.
 Turn seam side down and mold gently into a ball.
 Dust dough with flour; set aside on work surface or a floured baking sheet.
 Repeat with remaining portions.

-- Let dough rest, covered with plastic wrap or a damp kitchen towel, until soft and pliable, about 1 hour.
-DO AHEAD: Can be made 3 days ahead.
-Wrap each dough ball separately in plastic wrap and chill.
-Unwrap and let rest at room temperature on a lightly floured work surface, covered with plastic wrap, for about an hour or two before shaping.
+- If you are going to make a pizza immediately, let dough rest on a floured work surface, covered with plastic wrap or a damp kitchen towel, until soft and pliable, about 1 hour.
+Otherwise, transfer each dough ball to a quart (or other) container and store in the fridge for up to 3 days.
+Let dough rest at room temperature on a lightly floured work surface, covered with plastic wrap, for about an hour or two before shaping/baking.

 - To Make the Pizzas: During the last hour of dough’s resting, preheat oven to its hottest setting, 500°–550°.
 If you have a Baking Steel, stick that in the top third of the oven.

 - Working with 1 dough ball at a time, dust dough with flour and place on a floured work surface.
 Gently shape dough into a 10″–12″ disk handling it as minimally as possible.
 Arrange dough disk on a parchment-lined pizza peel (if using a Baking Steel) or a baking sheet; top minimally with desired toppings: to make this pizza, first spoon some of the thinned out fig jam over top, then top with caramelized onions, the blue cheese, and finally the Parmigiano Reggiano.
 Bake pizza until bottom of crust is crisp and top is blistered, 5 to 7 minutes.
 Transfer to a work surface to slice.
 Repeat with remaining pizzas.